-The principle vehicular circulation system linkage of the Study Area with the majority of other points in Hastings is Second Street, an eastwest arterial in the northern portion.
+The principle vehicular circulation system linkage of the Study Area with the majority of other points in Hastings are Baltimore Avenue, Burlington Avenue, Wabash Avenue and Elm Street all of which are north-south arterials dissecting the Study Area from west to east.
+In addition, Highway 6-34 traffic travels through the southern and eastern areas of the Study Area.
 Other streets in the Study Area provide less direct linkages to other parts of the City due to existing barriers.

-The Study Area is bisected by railroad lines in a east and west alignment and a southwest and northeast alignment in the southern portion of the area.
+The northeast portion of the Study Area is bisected by railroad lines in an east and west alignment and a southeast and northwest alignment.
 The existence of these rail lines creates a hazard for vehicular and pedestrian traffic in the Study Area while also disrupting the grid street system used for vehicular circulation throughout Hastings.
-The existing street layout in this Study Area discourages vehicular movement, north and south bound traffic is limited to Laird Avenue.
-The Laird Avenue crossing is interrupted periodically by railroad traffic.
-The nearest uninterrupted crossing is the underpass on Burlington Avenue, seven (7) blocks east of the Study Area.
+The existing street layout in this Study Area limits vehicular movement, north and south bound traffic is interrupted periodically by railroad traffic.
+Two uninterrupted crossings are easily accessed from streets within the Study Area, the Burlington Avenue underpass and the Highway 6-34 (Elm Street) overpass.